 Ah, the open bar.
 Alcohol can add up quickly.
 Curb the cost by offering only a limited selection of wines and beer.
 If your venue allows it, you can also recruit one of your friends to be the designated bartender for the evening.

 Band or DJ

 Regardless of whether you book a band or a DJ, prepare to spend between several hundred and several thousand dollars.
 After all, the band needs to compensate its members and cover its transit costs and any sound system rental; a DJ has to get paid for their time and compensate for their equipment costs.

 Want to rent a photo booth, where guests can snap pictures of themselves?
 Want a popcorn or a cotton-candy machine?
 Want to give your guests little jars of honey as a take-home present?
-All these guest gifts cost money.
+All of these guest gifts cost money.